akhuh213/Project-2/README.md

   ```

 ### Setting Put route
-When user clicks edit button on calorie log, git goes to put route where user can update their data.
+When user clicks edit button on calorie log, it goes to put route where user can update their data.

 ```javascript